heptarch/heptarch.github.io/drafts/rbl2.md

    This may seem like a notrivial prior about problems, but it's supported by a simple empirical experiment: look at what people work on.
-	   </span> They lie in the dead zone between academia and industry that Bell mined so successfully.
+	   </span> They lie, in other words, in the dead zone between academia and industry that Bell mined so successfully.
 So it makes sense to emulate the <a href="https://heptar.ch/rbl1/#sec-1-5">Bell recipe</a>: hire a bunch of smart people, put them in rooms with sunlight, keep